vitalitylearning2021/problemSolvingPyCUDA/index.md

 ## Google Colaboratory

-Google Colaboratory, or Colab, is a totally free development environment based on Notebook Jupiter.
+Google Colaboratory, or Colab, is a totally free development environment based on Jupyter notebook.
 Jupyter notebook is an open-source, free web application permitting to create and share documents containing codes, equations, text, plots, tables and images and that enables sharing codes on the GitHub platform.
-In particular, the code is any time modifiable and executable in real time.
+In particular, the code is at any moment modifiable and executable in real time.
 What implemented can be later exported as Python or `ipynb` source, where `ipynb` is a format capable to host all the content of the Jupyter Notebook web application session and including the inputs and outputs of the computations, the images and the comments and that can be finally exported as `html`, `pdf` and `LaTeX`.
 Google Colab supports `Python 2.7` and `3.6` at the time of writing, does not request any configuration and accommodates the CPU, GPU or Tensor Processing Unit (TPU) execution, depending on the needs.
 It hosts libraries like PyTorch, TensorFlow, Keras and OpenCV, so that it is much used for Machine Learning, Deep Learning and also experiments for Computer Vision.
 It is possible, however, to install also other modules if necessary.
 In order to exploit Google Colab, it is enough to have a Google account and all the work can be saved on Google Drive.